© Jenelle Botts Photography, 2021

 And the risk turned into reality on February 20, 2020 – when over 80 children under age 6, along with their teachers, were evacuated from the daycare.
 My two sons were among them.
 Most occupants were ill, many were hospitalized and attached to oxygen for hours, and at least one was carried out unconscious."

-Nikki James Zellner, activist and mom
+Nikki James Zellner, activist, founder and mom

-WHY ALL THE FUSS?
+HEY NIKKI, WHY ALL THE FUSS?

 Despite the Commonwealth of Virginia adding building code in recent years making carbon monoxide detection mandatory in new buildings, including for educational purposes, it didn't apply to those built before 2015.
 This meant a majority of educational facilities in the Commonwealth of Virginia are not required to have CO alarms or detection systems on site.
 Which could lead to events like the one at my children's daycare.